comsysto/jenkins2-pipeline-lab/blogpost/Blogpost-draft.md

 ![](images/artifactory.png)

 #### Deploying Docker containers
 In the now let's take a look at our second deployment pipeline.
-This one deployes our application as a Docker container.
+This one deploys our application as a Docker container.
 (Admittedly just because we can.)
 The more interesting part of this second pipeline is that we now show of some of the things we get by our pipeline definition beeing Groovy code.